Unit VII. Presence

 Jesus taught that God is Love.
 He meant that literally.

-Love is the energy of the Divine One, and it pervades the universe and
+Love is the energy of the Divine One, and it pervades the universe and all

-are usually unaware of it and many of us feel that we are not loved at all!
+usually unaware of it and many of us feel that we are not loved at all!

 This is due, largely, to a misunderstanding of what love really is and how